thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/bar_hopping_gone_wrong/bar_hopping_gone_wrong.md

 We hoped the bouncer wouldn’t notice that I did not look like her.
 Luckily, the man was older, tired, and spiritually done for the day.
 He checked the birth year, saw that “I” was over 21, and waved me in.

 The thrill??
 INSANE.
-My heart was doing Zumba.
 I suddenly understood why people in movies make questionable decisions — the adrenaline is addictive.

 But then came Bar #2.